The Shadow Matrix: Part Three

 The only resident of Hali Tower is its keeper, Amalie El Haliene, who tells them that the legendary laranzu, Varzil the Good, is living, but in hiding.
 Mikhail and Marguerida realize that he has sent for them, and determine to find him, despite the dangers.

 At small lake cottage, they encounter the elderly Varzil the Good.
 Varzil says that he must pass his matrix ring to Mikhail, which requires the couple be united in marriage, so they can join their powers together.
 It becomes clear that Varzil intends to send the ring back to their present time, to protect it from capture by the powerful leronis, Ashara Alton (from Exile's Song).

 Having managed the ring-swap, Varzil vanishes, stranding Mikhail and Marguerida in the Ages of Chaos.
 After a month or more, they return to Hali Tower, and traverse time into their own present.
 They are rescued by Lew Alton, and returned to Thendara.

-While no one is happy about the marriage, because it concentrates too much power in a single couple, they eventually accept it as faît accompli.
-Regis Hastur’s son, Dani, resolves this problem by saying that he will serve as the traditional Elhalyn King by marrying Miralys Elhalyn, while suggesting that Mikhail serve as the power behind the throne, just as Hasturs have done for generations.
+While no one is happy about the marriage, because it concentrates too much power in a single couple, they eventually accept it as fait accompli.
+Regis Hastur's son, Dani, resolves this problem by saying that he will serve as the traditional Elhalyn King by marrying Miralys Elhalyn, while suggesting that Mikhail serve as the power behind the throne, just as the Hastur have done for generations.
 His unexpected solution is accepted.